populationgenomics/talos/docs/getting-started.md

     -output-dir <path_to_output_dir>
 ```

 Results are written to `{workflow.outputDir}/{cohort}_outputs`.
-The annotation sub-workflow only needs to be run once per dataset — the resulting MatrixTable can be reused for every subsequent reanalysis cycle.
+The annotation sub-workflow only needs to be run once per dataset — the resulting MatrixTables can be reused for every subsequent reanalysis cycle.

 For subsequent cycles after the data has already been annotated, use the Talos-only entry point: